trizen/raku-rosettacode/programming_tasks/P/Parallel_calculations.md

-In [Perl 6](https://rosettacode.org/wiki/Perl_6) most errors are bottled up `Exceptions` inside `Failure` objects that remember where they are created and thrown when used.
+In [Raku](https://rosettacode.org/wiki/Raku) most errors are bottled up `Exceptions` inside `Failure` objects that remember where they are created and thrown when used.
 This is useful to pass errors from one thread to another without losing file and line number of the source file that caused the error.